Agnogh/math-for-kids/README.md

 2. command buttons that redirect user to ?welcome page', 'Game page' or to clear leadrboard from all past game history
 3. List of results (or empty box if no games are played at that time)

-*footer* contains win or lose outcome in the form of text *- for 'Welcome' page*
+*Footer* contains win or lose outcome in the form of text

+*- for 'Welcome' page*
 1. Links to social media